 Instructions

 - Place frozen banana chunks, peanut butter, yogurt, milk, honey, and vanilla in a blender or food processor.
-Blend on high speed until milkshake is smooth, scraping down sides as necessary
+Blend on high speed until smooth, scraping down sides as necessary

-- Pour milkshake into glasses and top with whipped cream and chocolate syrup if desired.
+- Pour shake into glasses and top with whipped cream and chocolate syrup if desired.
 Enjoy!

 Notes